-At the moment, e-cigarettes are not covered by the legislation that bans people from smoking indoors.
-This is because smoking requires a substance to be burnt, and nothing burns in an e-cigarette when the user is vaping.
+At the moment, vape pens are not covered by the legislation that bans people from smoking indoors.
+This is because smoking requires a substance to be burnt, and nothing burns in a vape pen when the user is vaping.
 However, while there are no nationwide laws preventing use, venues are allowed to apply their own rules at their own discretion, and many do so - often to the detriment of vapers.

 Nationwide pub chains Wetherspoons and Mitchell and Butlers have implemented a vaping ban across all pubs in the country.
 The Wetherspoons website explains in its FAQ section: “We do not permit the use of electronic cigarettes or vaporisers outside of the designated smoking areas on our premises.
 This includes hotel rooms and external areas.”

 The Mitchell and Butlers site features a similar statement: “For the comfort of all our guests Mitchells & Butlers do not allow the use of electronic cigarettes within our premises.
 Although we realise that the fumes are just vapours and non-harmful this is not clearly understood by everyone and can lead to confusion for others.
 Therefore, to prevent this, we request that guests do not use this product in our premises.”